 Most people with advanced breast cancer have common concerns.
 Here are some tips that may help:

 - Stay ahead of pain.
 Not everyone will have pain from their disease or treatment.
 If you do, don’t assume that you just have to live with it.
-There are almost always ways to control it.
+Almost always, there are ways to control it.
 If you hurt, talk to your doctor.
-You may need a new drug or a treatment plan that doesn't cause uncomfortable side effects.
+You may need a new drug or a treatment plan that doesn't have uncomfortable side effects.
 It may also help to add a pain doctor to your cancer team.

 - Stay connected.
 Besides friends and family, there are many support services for people with advanced breast cancer.
 You can share how you’re feeling and learn ways to live better every day.
 Your doctor can tell you how to find the right groups.